krostar/nebulo-server/README.md

 The API documentation of this project for the **dev** environment is available on [doc.nebulo.io/dev](https://doc.nebulo.io/dev), the Golang documentation is available on the [godoc website](https://godoc.org/github.com/krostar/nebulo)

 ## Licence
-Distributed under MIT License, please see license file, and/or browse [tldrlegal.com](https://tldrlegal.com/license/mit-license) for more details.
+Distributed under GPL-3 License, please see license file, and/or browse [tldrlegal.com](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)) for more details.

 ## Contribute to the project
 ### Report bugs